haggen/wow/retail/Fastbind/README.md

 # Fastbind

-> Easily change keybindings in your action bar.
+> Easily change your keybindings.

+## About

+Bind keys directly to action bar slots, spells, macros and inventory items without having to visit the settings menu.

+## Installation

+Download the package from [Releases page](https://github.com/haggen/wow/releases) and extract it into `World of Warcraft\_retail_\Interface\AddOns` prior to launching the game.

 ## Usage

-Move the add-on directory `Fastbind` into `World of Warcraft\Interface\AddOns` before launching the game.
+1. Type `/fastbind`, `/fb`, or click on the cog icon next to your minimap.

-Type `/fastbind`, or `/fb` to start.
-Once the prompt is showing on your screen, move your mouse over any icon on your action bar to see what key was bound to it.
-While hovering the icon, press a new key or key combination to bind it.
-Once you're happy with your changes click **Save**.
-At any time you can undo all the changes by pressing **Discard**.
+2. While the prompt is showing, move your mouse over any icon on your action bar to see what keys or key combinations are bound to it.
+3. While hovering your target, press a new key or key combination to bind to it.
+4. At any time you can press **Save** to commit or **Discard** to undo any changes.

+## Uninstall

+Simply delete the `Fastbind` folder in your add-ons directory.

+Please note that uninstalling the add-on won't restore your keybindings.

 ## License